Lycée-Collège Averroès: Funding

 Before being granted the "sous contrat" status, the school relied on donations from the Muslim community of Nord-Pas-de-Calais.

 The school relies upon large donations to expand its capabilities.
 While students do pay a small fee to attend the school, this is not enough to cover its expansion.
 The school's teachers are paid for by the state under the "sous contrat" designation.

 Much of the school's funding comes from wealthy patrons such as Saudi Arabia and Qatar.
-The Saudi Development Bank paid 250,000 euros and Qatar Charity paid 800,000 euros for the school's most recent expansion.
+The Saudi Development Bank paid 250,000 euros and Qatar Charity paid, in 2014, 800,000 euros for the school's most recent expansion.
+In 2014 the school received 350,000 euros from the Arab League.

+On the October 27 2023 an advisory commissioned chaired by Georges-François Leclerc, perfect of the Hauts-de-France, voted to terminate public subsidies for the 2024 academic, worth c.
+2,000,000 euros annually, for the school.
+The school appealed to the Council of state (France) in February for reconsideration.
+This marks the first time a private school lost its agreement with the state.

 Connections to the Muslim Brotherhood and UOIF

 The opening of the school raised concern in secular France where even private religious schools are required to use the same core curriculum, can only teach religious subjects as electives, and where prayer must be optional.
 There was particular concern that the Al-Imane mosque is affiliated with the Union of Islamic Organizations in France, a powerful group that promotes a strict interpretation of Islam that includes grass-roots proselytizing, personal purification, and seeks to influence every aspect of a Muslim's life.
 The UOIF has been described as inseparable from the Muslim Brotherhood.
 In a report commissioned by the French government, the Muslim Brotherhood in Europe, as represented by the UOIF are the source of half of the institutional projects in France aiming to re-Islamize the younger generations and maintain their cultural specificity while creating a Muslim citizenship.

 The school's leadership consists of the president and the vice president of the UOIF thus creating an inevitable tie between the ideologies of the UOIF and the school.

+The school, along with Lycée Al Kindi, was identified as being close to the Muslim Brotherhood in the report 'The Muslim Brotherhood and Political Islam in France' presented to the National Defence Council on May 21, 2025.